The OPI Color Combo Behind Hailey Bieber’s Hazelnut Nails At The Grammys

 AdvertisementADVERTISEMENT

-While Ganzorigt used OPI’s professional GelColor shades for Bieber’s Grammy Awards manicure — a system found in most nail salons — all three shades are also available for at-home use in OPI’s Nail Lacquer and Infinite Shine ranges online.
+While Ganzorigt used OPI’s professional GelColor shades for Bieber’s Grammy Awards manicure — a system found in most nail salons — three shades are also available for at-home use in OPI’s Nail Lacquer and Infinite Shine ranges online.
+While Cliffside Karaoke isn't available in Australia at home, you can get a similar shade in OPI's Infinite Shine Lip Hot Liner.

 The likes of Big Apple Red and You Don’t Know Jacques! are considered classics among manicurists, but Barefoot In Barcelona is one of those shades that has slipped under the radar until now.
 It occupies a cozy space between blush pink and hazelnut, and its neutral finish suits all skin tones equally.

 Added them all to your cart?
-Shop 10 more OPI shades we predict you’ll see everywhere in 2026 and beyond.
+Click to see some more stunning nail trends we predict will be big in 2026.

 AdvertisementADVERTISEMENT